moulishgit/EXPERIMENT--01-ALP-FOR-8086/README.md

-## Programs for arithmetic  operations
+## Programs for arithmetic  operations:

 ## Addition of 8 bit ALP :
 ```